-- Where are QR Payments Already Standard?
+- Where are QR payments already being used?

-- The Big Choice: Merchant vs. Customer Presentation
+- The big choice: Merchant vs. customer presentation

-- What is a QR Code Payment?
+- What is a merchant QR code?

 The "QR" in QR code stands for "quick response," and, for the last few years, most people's quick response to seeing a QR code is to move right along, expecting little more than a redirect to a marketing website.
-QR codes quickly went through a phase of near ubiquity after they went mainstream, however there often just wasn't much substance to the content they linked users to, and people stopped taking QR codes seriously.
+QR codes quickly went through a phase of near-ubiquity after they went mainstream.
+However, there often just wasn't much substance to the content they linked users to, and people stopped taking QR codes seriously.

 China is ground zero for the QR code renaissance, with QR-enabled mobile payments displacing cash as the preferred transaction payment method, from street vendors to high-end department stores, bypassing credit and debit cards completely.
-The collective total of these mobile payments surpassed $5.5 trillion dollars last year, with most of that figure coming from QR code payments on the WeChat and Alipay apps.
+The collective total of mobile payments surpassed $13 trillion dollars last year, with most of that figure coming from QR code payments on the WeChat and Alipay apps.

 Recognizing that these payments represent a huge chunk of their consumer economy, China is taking steps to regulate and standardize mobile payments.

 Where China goes, other countries in its economic sphere follow.
 India, for example, has taken steps to reduce the amount of cash circulating in its economy, with QR code payments enabled by mVisa filling in the gaps.
-In many other countries, where access to traditional banking companies is limited and cash is unreliable or hard to come by, mobile payment systems have been eagerly adopted, giving financial empowerment to many people who had been shut out of consumer markets in years past.
+In many other countries, where access to traditional banking companies is limited and cash is unreliable or hard to come by, mobile payment systems have been eagerly adopted, giving financial empowerment to many people who had been shut out of these markets in years past.

 The big question facing businesses looking to facilitate QR code payments is whether to adopt merchant-presented or customer-presented QR codes for payment scanning.

-However, the choices made by the heavyweight retailers and eCommerce companies are likely to influence consumer expectations, in terms of which side of the transaction presents the code and which side scans it.
+However, the choices made by the heavyweight retailers and eCommerce companies are likely to influence consumer expectations in terms of which side of the transaction presents the code and which side scans it.

 The advantages of using QR codes for eCommerce may seem less obvious than the ways in which they can streamline and speed up brick-and-mortar store transactions, but the security and cost benefits of scanning QR codes for payment could mean that the days of eCommerce companies saving credit card data for future purchases are numbered.

 Stored card data is the big prize for most of the digital thieves who attempt to hack into eCommerce companies' servers.
 When a customer's card information never leaves their own device, there's nothing for the hackers to steal.

-QR code payments may still be an emerging concept, especially in the United States, but as more retailers encourage their adoption, with app-enabled loyalty programs and promotions, more and more consumers will be sold on the convenience and advantages of using QR payments, as well as looking to eCommerce companies to provide the same checkout experience.
+QR code payments may still be an emerging concept, especially in the United States, but as more retailers encourage their adoption with app-enabled loyalty programs and promotions, more and more consumers will be sold on the convenience and advantages of using QR payments, as well as looking to eCommerce companies to provide the same checkout experience.

-What is a Merchant QR Code?
+What is a merchant QR code?

-Are QR Codes Safe?
+Are QR codes safe?